 A non-AP MLD that supports Enhanced multi-link single-radio operation (see 35.3.13 (Enhanced multi-link single-radio operation)) sets the EMLSR Mode subfield to 1 to indicate that the non-AP MLD operates in EMLSR mode and to 0 to indicate that the non-AP MLD does not operate in EMLSR mode.
-The EMLSR Mode subfield is set to 0 for all non-AP MLDs that don’t support Enhanced multi-link single-radio operation, for all non-AP MLDs that have set the EMLMR Mode subfield to 1, and for AP MLDs.
+The EMLSR Mode subfield is set to 0 for all non-AP MLDs that don’t support Enhanced multi-link single-radio operation, for all non-AP MLDs that have set the EMLMR Mode subfield to 1.
+An AP MLD sets the EMLSR Mode subfield to the value obtained from the corresponding received EML Operating Mode Notification frame.

 A non-AP MLD that supports Enhanced multi-link multi-radio operation (see 35.3.14 (Enhanced multi-link multi-radio operation)) sets the EMLMR Mode subfield to 1 to indicate that the non-AP MLD operates in EMLMR mode and to 0 to indicate that the non-AP MLD does not operate in EMLMR mode.
-The EMLMR Mode subfield is set to 0 for all non-AP MLDs that don’t support Enhanced multi-link multi-radio operation, for all non-AP MLDs that have set the EMLSR mode subfield to 1, and for AP MLDs.
+The EMLMR Mode subfield is set to 0 for all non-AP MLDs that don’t support Enhanced multi-link multi-radio operation, for all non-AP MLDs that have set the EMLSR mode subfield to 1.
+An AP MLD sets the EMLMR Mode subfield to the value obtained from the corresponding received EML Operating Mode Notification frame.

 TGbe Editor to make the following changes in Subclause 9.4.2.295b.2 (Basic variant Multi-Link element):